brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ![image](/images/Exercise3.8.1.2g.png)

-Lastly for fun, setting both `width` and `height` to a large value should truly scatter the scatterplot to be unrecognizable from the original overplotted data in exercise 1
+Lastly for fun, setting both `width` and `height` to a large value should truly scatter the scatterplot to be unrecognizable from the original overplotted data in ***Exercise 1***

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +